Daevid Allen

-Christopher David Allen (13 January 1938 – 13 March 2015), known professionally as Daevid Allen, sometimes credited as Divided Alien, was an Australian musician.
-He was co-founder of the psychedelic rock groups Soft Machine (in the UK, 1966) and Gong (in France, 1967).
+Christopher David "Daevid" Allen (13 January 1938 – 13 March 2015) was an Australian musician.
+He was co-founder of the Canterbury scene groups Soft Machine (in the UK, 1966) and Gong (in France, 1967).

 Biography

 Early years

+He was born in Melbourne to Walter and Helen Allen, and is of English descent.
+His father was a director in a furniture business and played piano.
 In 1960, inspired by the Beat Generation writers he had discovered while working in a Melbourne bookshop, Allen travelled to Paris, where he stayed at the Beat Hotel, moving into a room recently vacated by Allen Ginsberg and Peter Orlovsky.
 While selling the International Herald Tribune around Le Chat Qui Pêche and the Latin Quarter, he met Terry Riley and also gained free access to the jazz clubs in the area.

 In 1961 Allen travelled to England and rented a room at Lydden, near Dover, where he soon began to look for work as a musician.
-He first replied to a newspaper advertisement for a guitar player to join Dover-based group the Rolling Stones (no connection with the later famous band of that name) who had lost singer/guitarist Neil Landon, but did not join them.
 After meeting up with William S. Burroughs, and inspired by philosophies of Sun Ra, he formed free jazz outfit the Daevid Allen Trio ('Daevid' having been adopted as an affectation of David), which included his landlord's son, 16-year-old Robert Wyatt.
 They performed at Burroughs' theatre pieces based on the novel The Ticket That Exploded.
 In 1966, together with Kevin Ayers and Mike Ratledge, they formed the band Soft Machine, the name having come from the Burroughs novel The Soft Machine.
 Ayers and Wyatt had previously played in Wilde Flowers.

 Following a tour of Europe in August 1967, Allen was refused re-entry to the UK because he had overstayed his visa on a prior visit.
 He returned to Paris where he formed Gong along with his partner Gilli Smyth.
 They also formed the Bananamoon Band.
-Both projects were cut short as the two took part in the 1968 Paris protests which swept the city, handing out teddy bears to the police and reciting poetry in pidgin French.
-Allen admitted that he was scorned by the other protesters for being a beatnik.
-Fleeing the police, they made their way to Deià, Mallorca, where they had lived for a time in 1966 and had met the poet Robert Graves, a friend of Robert Wyatt's family.
+Both projects were cut short as the two took part in the 1968 Paris protests which swept the city.
+Although Allen admitted that he was scorned by the other protesters for being a beatnik.
+Fleeing the police, they made their way to Deià, Mallorca, where they had lived for a time in 1966 and met the poet Robert Graves, a friend of Robert Wyatt's family.

 Returning to Paris in August 1969, they were offered the chance to make an album by the BYG Actuel label and so formed a new Gong band and recorded Magick Brother, released in March 1970.